agormp/sumt/README.md

 ---

-## Terminology note: “node depth” vs “node height” (tree orientation)

-In `sumt` (and the underlying `phylotreelib`), trees are typically treated as **rooted at the bottom with tips at the top**.
-Accordingly, the code and output use:

-- **node depth** = distance from the **tips (leaves)** back to a node (i.e., “time before the most recent leaf”)

-In other phylogeny software, the same quantity is often called **node height** (because the root is drawn at the top).
-I am in the process of changing terminology to match that standard.

----

 ## What the different summary trees mean

-All summary trees represent a single “best” topology derived from a set of input trees, with support values (and optionally branch-length / node-depth summaries).
+All summary trees represent a single “best” topology derived from a set of input trees, with support values (and optionally branch-length / node-height summaries).
 If your input trees are not posterior samples (e.g., equally parsimonious trees), the reported supports are empirical frequencies in your set (how often a split/clade occurs), not Bayesian posterior probabilities.

 ### `--con` Majority-rule consensus tree